 Lincoln Center for the Performing Arts is a 16.3-acre complex of buildings in the Lincoln Square neighborhood of Manhattan and serves three primary roles: world’s leading presenter of superb artistic programming, national leader in arts and education and community relations, and manager of the Lincoln Center campus.

 New York is an iconic, trend-setting city that is best explored on foot.
-With world-class shopping, a myriad of dining options, and nightlife that goes on and on, there is never a dull moment at Warwick New York Hotel.
+With world-class shopping, a myriad of dining options, and nightlife that goes on and on, there is never a dull moment at Warwick New York Luxury Hotel in Midtown Manhattan.
 Close to historical monuments and near Central Park, and arenas and theatres, it’s perfect for a weekend getaway with the family.
 This melting pot of cultures means the energy within the city is almost palpable.